Student Learning Objectives

 - accurately use the basic vocabulary common among social science researchers

-- describe basic techniques for the collection of original data using each of the following methods: standardized survey; content analysis; field observation; qualitative interviewing; focus groups; historical and comparative methods; case studies; community-based research methods
+- describe basic techniques for the collection of original data using each of the following methods: standardized survey; content analysis; observation and ethnography; qualitative interviewing; focus groups; historical and comparative methods; case studies; community-based research methods

-- systematically analyze some of the types of data noted above, including quantitative data analysis techniques using statistical analysis software (elementary univariate, bivariate, and multivariate analyses); coding and systematic analysis of qualitative data using qualitative data analysis software; and selected additional analysis techniques
+- systematically analyze some of the types of data noted above, including secondary data sets; use both quantitative and qualitative data analysis techniques; develop basic proficiency with software for quantitative/ statistical analysis (elementary univariate, bivariate, and multivariate analyses) and qualitative analysis (coding and systematic analysis of qualitative data)

 - design a research project to address a given research question, including plans for sampling, data collection, and analysis